 - training.
-Through live AAMFT approved supervision and team consultation, students will have the opportunity to apply a variety of systemic ideas and practices reflective in social justice based Marriage and Family Therapy approaches. - Approximately 2-3 days at an externship site-includes supervision, client contact, and engagement in all responsibilities expected at the placement, until all clinical hours and contract requirements have been met. - All students are required to attend class for four meetings in this final term of MCFT 582 Internship. - Students must continue to receive weekly AAMFT approved supervision through this final 582 internship course until they have completed and documented all the program's clinical contact hour requirements.
-This means, whenever students are finished seeing clients at their externship sites, they can stop attending class meetings.
+Through live AAMFT approved supervision and team consultation, students will have the opportunity to apply a variety of systemic ideas and practices reflective in social justice based Marriage and Family Therapy approaches. - Approximately 2-3 days at an externship site-includes supervision, client contact, and engagement in all responsibilities expected at the placement, until all clinical hours and contract requirements have been met. - Students are required to receive weekly AAMFT approved supervision through this final 582 internship course until they have completed and documented all the program's clinical contact hour requirements. - For students who will complete their clinical training hours at all sites in May, they can stop attending class meetings after June 2, 2021. - For students who will complete their clinical training hours at all sites in June and beyond, they can stop attending class meetings once they have satisfied their clinical training requirements.

 This syllabus serves as a contract between you, the program, and your individual faculty supervisor.
-The MCFT program is an early adopter of COAMFTE standards v.12.5.
-Under the COAMFTE 12.5 standards, students are required to complete 400 hours of direct client contact (of which a minimum of 150 hours should be relational) and 100 hours of supervision as detailed in the MCFT Clinical Training Handbook, by the end of your program.
+Program requirements include completing 400 hours of direct client contact (150 relational) and 100 hours of supervision as detailed in the MCFT Clinical Training Handbook, by the end of your program.